-Spending \$220 more over two years for a prescription diet versus an OTC one is far less than what you will spend to treat arthritis.
+A: Spending \$220 more over two years for a prescription diet versus an OTC one is far less than what you will spend to treat arthritis.
 It's a real bargain when compared to an ACL surgery or hip replacement.
 (In fact, 80% of dogs evaluated for hip replacement no longer need it once they lose weight.)

-The Cost of Prescription weight loss diet 12 large bags of canine R/D (1 bag every other month) = \$600 The cost of over-the-counter dog food 12 large bags of over-the-counter dog food (1 bag every other month) = \$360
+The Cost of Prescription weight loss diet 12 large bags of canine R/D (1 bag every other month) = \$600 The cost of over-the-counter dog food

+12 large bags of over-thecounter dog food (1 bag every other

+(1 bag every other month) = \$360